 In addition, the right to Free, Prior and Informed Consent (FPIC) is a relevant dimension for REDD+.
 It refers to the collective right of peoples, notably marginalised indigenous and forest peoples, to give or withhold consent regarding decisions that may affect their rights and interests associated with their lands, territories and resources (UN-REDD: Perspectives on REDD+, 2010).
 FPIC is explicitly recognized in key international instruments such as the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and ILO Convention 169.
 FPIC is increasingly being applied across a range of sectors, such as infrastructure development, protected areas, extractive industries and forestry.
 REDD+ as an international environmental finance instrument requires the consideration of FPIC.
 The UN-REDD Programme is developing guidelines for FPIC and related Recourse Mechanisms.
-Nigeria's civil society and forest peoples' representatives participated in a recent Africa regional workshop on FPIC for REDD+, convened by the UN-REDD Programme and this collaborative efforts is just to expand.
+Nigeria's civil society and forest peoples' representatives participated in January 2011, whilst this Programme was under design, in an Africa regional workshop on FPIC for REDD+, convened by the UN-REDD Programme and this collaborative efforts is just to expand.